Augmentation Invariant Manifold Learning: Augmentation Invariant Manifold Learning

 where $W_{i_1,j_1,i_2,j_2}$ is the weight of the edge connecting $X_{i_1,j_1}$ and $X_{i_2,j_2}$ and $\theta_{i,j}=\theta(X_{i,j})$.
 If we write $\theta_i=\theta_{i,1}=\ldots=\theta_{i,n}$, the above optimization problem can be reformulated as the following equivalent problem

+The new optimization problem suggests that finding augmentation invariant representation is equivalent to integrating the kernels between augmented data.
 Compared with the classical spectral graph-based method, the main difference is that the weights between all possible augmented data of two samples are combined into a single weight.
 Integrating several kernels/weights is also used in solving sensor fusion problems \citep{gustafsson2010statistical,lahat2015multimodal}, which aims to extract common information from several different sensors \citep{lederman2018learning,talmon2019latent,lindenbaum2020multi}.
 In the sensor fusion problem, the data from different sensors are usually from different spaces and thus not comparable, so only the kernel for the data from the same sensor(view) is considered.
 Unlike methods designed for sensor fusion problems, we evaluate the weights on all augmented data pairs of two samples because the augmented data lie on the same manifold $\Mcal$.

 To find the data representation, we can apply the idea of integrating weights to most spectral graph-based methods, such as Laplacian eigenmaps and diffusion maps.
 For example, Algorithm~\ref{ag:aiml} is the augmentation invariant Laplacian eigenmaps method, combining the weights on all augmented data pairs of two samples.
-Algorithm~\ref{ag:aidm} in Appendix~\ref{sc:aidm} is the augmentation invariant version of diffusion maps.
-In the next section, we will show that the data representation found by these algorithms is indeed augmentation invariant.
+Algorithm S1 in Supplement Material is the augmentation invariant version of diffusion maps.
+It is worth noting that the data representations returned by Algorithms~\ref{ag:aiml} are only at $(X_{i,1},\ldots,X_{i,n})$, $i=1,\ldots,m$, and computational complexity is $O(m^2)$.
+In Section~\ref{sc:representation}, we will develop a more computationally efficient and generalizable version of Algorithm~\ref{ag:aiml}.